skiffos/SkiffOS/README.md

 Workspaces allow you to configure and compile multiple systems in tandem.

 Set `SKIFF_WORKSPACE` to the name of the workspace you want to use.
+The Buildroot setup will be constructed in `workspaces/$SKIFF_WORKSPACE`.
+You can also place configuration files in `overrides/workspaces/$SKIFF_WORKSPACE/` to override settings for that particular workspace locally.

+## Local Overrides

+It's often useful to be able to adjust the buildroot, kernel, or other configurations locally during development without actually creating a new configuration layer.
+This can be easily done with the overrides system.

+The `overrides` directory, as well as the `overrides/workspaces/$SKIFF_WORKSPACE` directory, are automatically used as additional Skiff configuration packages.
+You can follow the Skiff configuration package format as defined below to override any of the settings in Buildroot or the Linux kernel, add extra Buildroot packages, add build hooks, etc.

 ## Virtualization